guayana-backend-nodejs/mysql-wordpress-dump/README.md

 })
 ```

-## How Do I install or create or edit my own cron jobs?
+## How do I install, create or edit my own cron job?

 To edit or create your own crontab file, type the following command at the UNIX / Linux shell prompt: